 Try and look for horses with consistent odds where possible if you want a guaranteed win.
 However, if you are looking for good bets on long odds, a good strategy might be to place bets on those who have uneven rates.
 Use an exchange or a comparison engine to see if there is general consensus across the bookies.
 Then, if there is a slip from one or two of them later into proceedings – before the race starts – jump in and claim the rate.

-Knowing how to win in horse racing isn’t always about knowing the best runners and riders, but knowing how to play the odds.
+Knowing how to win in horse racing isn’t always about knowing the best runners and riders, but knowing how to play the odds and finding value.
 It is a mathematics game, after all.

 Different Types of Betting Strategy